-Camera alerts are notifications you receive to your phone or tablet when your Google Nest camera detects important activity.
+Camera alerts are notifications you receive on your phone or tablet when your Google Nest camera or doorbell detects important activity.

 Important things to know

-You must use the Nest app to receive camera alerts and change notification settings for your camera, even if you use Nest cameras in the Home app.
+You must use the Nest app to receive camera alerts and change notification settings for your camera, even if you use your Nest camera in the Home app.

-The notification options you see depend on the type of camera you have and whether you’re subscribed to Nest Aware.
+The notification options you get depend on the type of camera you have and whether you’re subscribed to Nest Aware.

 You can choose to receive notifications for everything your camera detects, or choose only certain types of activity.
 You can get a push notification on your phone or tablet, get an email, or both.